bradparker/fp-course/README.markdown

 Likewise, to run only the tests for the `headOr` function in the `List` module, you could use:

     > cabal test tasty --show-detail=direct --test-option=--pattern="List.headOr"

+The `./bin/test` script can serve as a shorthand for running test subsets.
+It invokes the cabal test command with a "Tests." prefix.
+For example, `./bin/test "List."` and `./bin/test "List.headOr"` will run the same tests as the cabal commands above.

 In addition, GHCi may be used to run tasty tests.
 Assuming you have run `ghci` from the root of the project, you may do the following.
 Remember that GHCi has